 Language Requirements: N/A

 Financial Award: Eligible students will be considered for a financial award from Steinbright Career Development Center.
-U.S. Citizens are eligible for $10,000 in funding (six month co-op) from the Freeman Foundation and Steinbright.
+U.S. Citizens are eligible for up to $10,000 in funding (six month co-op) from the Freeman Foundation and Steinbright.

 Visa Requirement: Required but dependent on citizenship - assistance provided via AIC